Vanishing twin syndrome refers to a condition that can take place during early or later pregnancy. Vanishing twin syndrome is a type of miscarriage.

 A vanishing twin can also occur before a person’s first ultrasound appointment, which typically happens at 12 weeks unless the pregnancy is considered high-risk.
 That means that in many cases of vanishing twin, parents and doctors never know.

-At least one study suggests that vanishing twin happens more after natural conception of twins than in cases of in vitro fertilization.
+At least suggests that vanishing twin happens more after natural conception of twins than in cases of in vitro fertilization.
 That same study estimates that 18.2 percent of multiples conceived without fertility treatments involve a vanishing twin.
 Some would put that number even higher — Seattle Children’s estimates that in pregnancies of multiples, a vanishing twin may occur up to 30 percent of the time.

 Losing a developing fetus during the latter part of pregnancy isn’t defined as vanishing twin.
 This kind of loss is instead considered a late-term miscarriage.
 Causes and statistics for late term miscarriages vary widely.